cscart/docs/developer_guide/addons/tutorials/payment_processor_addon.rst

   After that the function performs various checks required before creating the order.
 Then the function creates the order itself, which has the **Incomplete** status.
 This status is referred to by its letter code ``N`` in the database.

 * The logic of the payment process initiation begins with calling the ``fn_start_payment()`` function.
 When this function is run, important variables are declared.
-This variables can later be used in the payment processor script:
+These variables can later be used in the payment processor script:

   * **$order_id** *(integer)*—the unique identifier of the created order.